tyuichis/modern-anki-card-template/README.md

 </details>

-# License
+## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the **GNU Affero General Public License v3.0 (AGPLv3)**.

+You are free to use, modify, and distribute this project, provided that:

+- Any modifications or derivative works must also be licensed under AGPLv3.
+- If you distribute this project (or a modified version) as a **hosted service** (e.g., on a website or cloud platform), you must also provide access to the full source code.

+For full details, see the [LICENSE](./LICENSE) file or read the full license text [here](https://www.gnu.org/licenses/agpl-3.0.html).

 [^1]: The card template is already coded to use highlight.js if available.
 Please put `_highlight.js` and any theme (default, `_github-dark.min.css` in `collection.media` then restart Anki to use.
 [^2]: The flashcard text content has a container to help immediately focus on the information.
 The flashcard is also positioned such that the contents are where your eyes typically are, slightly above center.